 - Get the best care possible.
 Ensure that your child receives appropriate medical care and follows the doctor’s instructions.
 If possible, have a pediatric rheumatologist manage your child’s care.
 If such a specialist is not close by, consider taking your child just once or twice a year.
 A pediatric rheumatologist can devise a treatment plan and consult with your child’s doctor, who will help you carry it out and monitor your child’s progress.

 - Learn as much as you can about your child’s disease and its treatment.
-(The resources listed at the end of this publication can help.)
 Many treatment options are available, and because juvenile arthritis is different in each child, what works for one may not work for another.
 If the medications that the doctor prescribes do not relieve symptoms or if they cause unpleasant side effects, you and your child should discuss other choices with the doctor.
 Your child can be more active when symptoms are under control.

 - Consider joining a support group.
 Try to find other parents and kids who face similar experiences.
 It can help you – and your child – to know you’re not alone.
 Some organizations have support groups for people with juvenile arthritis and their families.

 - Treat your child as normally as possible.
 Try not to cut your child too much slack just because he or she has arthritis.
 Too much coddling can keep your child from being responsible and independent and can cause resentment in siblings.

 - Encourage exercise and physical therapy for your child.
 For many young people, exercise and physical therapy play important roles in managing juvenile arthritis.
 Parents can arrange for children to participate in activities that the doctor recommends.
 During symptom-free periods, many doctors suggest playing team sports or doing other activities.
 The goal is to help keep the joints strong and flexible, to provide play time with other children, and to encourage appropriate social development.